moiri/kobold/README.md

             true to enable character, false to disable character.
 If val is not defined, the enable status of the character is toggled.

+Enable ability/behaviour of all characters

+    Engine.enableAttr(attr);
+        attr:
+            "forceDirection": true
+                When set, the character will move in the direction of the last pushed direction button even if the former pressed direction button is still pressed.
+In other words: when the left and right buttons are pressed at the same time, with this attribute set to true, the character will move in the direction of the butten pressed last.
+If the attribute is set to false, the character will stick to the direction it was already moving.

+            "crouchRun": false
+                Allows characters to crouch and run at the same time wothout standing up.
+If turned off either crouch or run will be prioritised.
+Check the attribute "forceRun" for more information

+            "forceRun": false
+                This attribute allows to prioritize run or crouch if "crouchRun" is off and both the crouch and the run buttons are pressed.
+When turned off, crouch will be prioritised (the charcter will always crouch when the crouch button is pressed) If "crouchRun" is turned on, this parameter has no effect.

+            "crouchJumpHigh": true
+                This attribute determines whether the characters lift their legs or duck while in the air.
+This changes the jump height of the character.
+If this is turned off, the character jumps only to the maximal height set by Movable.setMaxJumpHeight(maxHeight)

+Disable ability/behaviour of all characters

+    Engine.disableAttr(attr);
+        attr:
+            the same attributes as in Engine.enableAttr(attr).

+Toggle ability/behaviour of all characters

+    Engine.toggleEnableAttr(attr);
+        attr:
+            the same attributes as in Engine.enableAttr(attr).

+Get the enable status of an ability/behaviour of all characters

+    Engine.getEnableStatus(attr);
+        attr:
+            the same attributes as in Engine.enableAttr(attr).

+        return
+            true if enabled, false if disabled

 Update the collider.
 Always call this method, if the content of the page changes in such a way, that elements intended as solids are changed (size, new elements, etc.)